FAQ Back to top

-As we are placing in a relatively small geographical area, within London and the South East, you will not be able to specify where you would like to be placed.
+As we are placing in a relatively small geographical area, within London, the South East and around Manchester, you will not be able to specify where you would like to be placed.
 However, if you have specific circumstances that govern where you can work, you can state these on the application form.
-We will try, where possible, to take this into account but we expect all candidates to be in a position to relocate within London or the South East.
+We will try, where possible, to take this into account but we expect all candidates to be in a position to relocate within London, the South East or around Manchester.

 Similarly, you cannot specify which type of prison you would like to work in.
 We are looking for people who are motivated to work in all prison environments.
 Following your conditional offer we will send you a survey asking for your preferences but we cannot guarantee that we will be able to meet these.

 #Can I still apply if I don’t have a 2:1?

 Normally we only accept applications that meet our minimum academic requirements.
 However, where you have exceptional additional experience, or extenuating circumstances, there is space for you to put this on the application form and we will make an informed decision about your suitability for the programme.

 #What counts as extenuating circumstances for exam results?

 If you have written confirmation from your university or school explaining why you under-performed expectations, this can be accepted as proof of extenuating or mitigating circumstances.
 For example, illness or personal circumstances at the time of your exams may have impacted your performance.